tModLoader/tModLoader/PortingNotes_1.4.5.md

 - DrawColorCodedStringWithShadow methods no longer return Vector2 string size.
 Is this because of some reason?
 All patches in ChatManager need to be revisited.
 - Paladin shield patches might have been mixed up.
 Double Check.
 - New GetItemManaUsageDetails and ItemCheck_PayMana_X methods split mana costs into multiple methods.
 Should be able to remove a lot of Player.TML.cs patches and use them directly.
-- Test TryDroppingSingleItem with stacks (hardcore death).
-Modded data should be preserved with Item.NewItem overload taking Item instance, but not sure about how that handled stack in the past.
 - Vanilla now uses Player.clientCloneItem() instead of Item.Clone().
 I think we can just use that instead of swapping them for CopyNetStateTo and adjust `clientCloneItem` with `NetStateVersion`, but this may need more testing.
 - Recipe Changes:
   - anyX (anyWood, anySand, etc) all removed.
 We should no longer need to maintain those old recipe group approaches.